-tevador tevador@gmail.com writes:
+tevador <tevador@gmail.com> writes:

 Hi all,

+Hello tevador, thanks so much for your work here and for the great simulation.
+Also for the hybrid attack which was definitely missing from the puzzle.
 I've been working on a further revision of the proposal based on your comments.
 I have just one small question I would like your feedback on.

 3.4.3.
 PoW effort estimation [EFFORT_ESTIMATION] {XXX: BLOCKER: Figure out of this system makes sense}